-Dutch government to shut two coal-fired energy plants by 2024
+Netherlands to ban coal-fired power plants in blow to RWE

 Emissions were 13 percent lower last year than in 1990.

-Reporting by Bart Meijer, editing by Louise Heavens
+Reporting by Bart Meijer, editing by Louise Heavens and Alexander Smith